bambooforest/reviews/Macklin-CordesRound2020/tests.md

 > elsewhere in PHOIBLE, and the two databases are at greatest odds with
 > one another when the SI sample lexicon was smaller.”

-One could dig through the other discrepencies in the table above and identify where the controversies, or mistakes, are.
-We leave this up to the authors.

-Lastly, another question to ask, is whether consonants or vowels more or less likely to lead to discripencies between the counts?
+Lastly, another question to ask, is whether consonants or vowels more or less likely to lead to discrepancies between the counts?

     # Get additional information on segments
     m.cv = left_join(unique(df[, c("LanguageName", "match", "n_forms", "n_phon_segs", "lex_ID")]), unique(phoible[,c("Phoneme", "SegmentClass")]), by = c("match" = "Phoneme"))